The Skinny on Russia’s Phat New Visa Policy

 - Recommended Supporting Documentation for 3 year visa requests: The Consulate may ask for the following documents if you are requesting a 3 year visa.
 Providing them for the initial submission reduces the risk of delays

-- Please write a Personal Letter of Introduction following the format here.
+- Please write a Personal Letter of Introduction.

 - Proof of financial ability- copy of a recent bank statement showing that you have over $2000 in a bank account.
 Your name and address should be on the bank statement, feel free to black out our account number for privacy purposes.